DonDebonair/slack-machine/docs/plugins/block-kit-actions.md

 contains useful information about the action that was triggered and the message or other surface in which the action was triggered.

-You can optionally pass the `logger` argument to get a [logger that was enriched by Slack Machine](misc.md#using-loggers-provided-by-slack-machine-in-your-handler-functions)
+You can optionally add the `logger` argument to your handler get a [logger that was enriched by Slack Machine](misc.md#using-loggers-provided-by-slack-machine-in-your-handler-functions)

 The [`BlockAction`][machine.plugins.block_action.BlockAction] contains various useful fields and properties about